 The basic framework under which the DWSIRLF Program operates is established by two documents.
 The first document is the Drinking Water State Revolving Fund Loan Program Operating Agreement (Operating Agreement) between the Mississippi State Department of Health and the Environmental Protection Agency, Region IV.
-The current Operating Agreement was agreed to by both parties and approved on March 21, 2022.
+The current Operating Agreement was agreed to by both parties and approved on March 21, 2023.
 The Operating Agreement establishes the basic framework of the DWSIRLF that is not expected to change from year-to-year.
 The second document is the IUP which describes how the State of Mississippi will use the funding received from the EPA Cap grant which is received each year.

-The amount of the FFY-2022 Cap Grant from EPA for Mississippi is \$7,544,000.
-The BIL Supplemental appropriation is for \$19,368,000.
-The Program intent to apply for the full amount of both grants.
-These funds must be used in the period of July 2022 through June 2025.
-As a condition of the FFY-2022 Cap Grant the program agrees to comply with DWSRF regulations, the general grant regulations at 40 CFR part 200, and specific conditions of the capitalization grant and to enter data into SRF Data System no less than quarterly.
-The FFY-2022 IUP will show in detail the goals (basic, long-term, and short-term), the structure, and the financial status of the Program; the role of the set-aside activities within the state; and most importantly, the distribution of funds towards public water system improvements projects and the criteria used to determine their ranking within the priority system.
+The amount of the FFY-2023 Cap Grant from EPA for Mississippi is estimated to be \$7,544,000.
+The Program intent to apply for the full amount of this cap grant and the BIL Supplemental cap grant.
+These funds must be used in the period of July 2023 through June 2027.
+As a condition of the FFY-2023 Cap Grant the program agrees to comply with DWSRF regulations, the general grant regulations at 40 CFR part 200, and specific conditions of the capitalization grant and to enter data into SRF Data System no less than quarterly.
+The FFY-2023 IUP will show in detail the goals (basic, long-term, and short-term), the structure, and the financial status of the Program; the role of the set-aside activities within the state; and most importantly, the distribution of funds towards public water system improvements projects and the criteria used to determine their ranking within the priority system.
 Those desiring to receive a copy of this document may contact Jonathan Diaz, Program Support Specialist, at (601) 576-7518.

 The United States Congress passed the Infrastructure Investment and Jobs Act (AKA the Bipartisan Infrastructure Law or BIL) which was signed by the President on November 15, 2021.
 The bill appropriates an additional \$1.902 billion to DWSRF for any eligible projects.
-Of the \$1.902 billion additional allotment, the Program is projecting the State's 2022 allotment (1.08%) for eligible projects to be \$19,368,000 with a required state contribution (10%) of \$1,936,800.
-The maximum principal forgiveness (49%) allowable to Eligible Borrowers will be \$\$9,490,320.
-As regulations for these funds are determined, the Program will take action to follow its priority and planning list to apply the funding as applicable.
+Of the \$1.902 billion additional allotment, the Program is projecting the State's 2023 allotment (1.08%) for eligible projects to be \$22,422,890 with a required state contribution (10%) of \$2,242,289.
+The maximum principal forgiveness (49%) allowable to Eligible Borrowers will be \$10,987,216.
+The Program will take action to follow its priority and planning list to apply the funding as applicable.
 See Appendix K for additional details.